Rediscovering Medellin – A Look at Recent Data to Contextualize a Housing Market Boom

 In the graph, we can see that in April 2016 the price of steel fluctuated around 2,500 yuan, while today it is more than double.
 Now, considering how vital steel is to the construction market, it doesn’t take much to visualize how its price can directly affect the real estate industry.

-All these factors make construction very expensive and this drives the prices up.
+All these factors make construction very expensive and drive prices up.
 Medellín in 2019 was located well above the capital city of Bogotá in terms of price/m2 in the value of new homes and more than two points above the national average according to DANE.

 The growth rate is so significant that some even wonder if we are witnessing a housing bubble.
 And how can you blame them?
 The general price of new homes in the last quarter of 2020 was seven points higher than in 2014, when other major cities such as Barranquilla or Bogotá were only around two or three points above the 2014 average.
 This is not surprising at all once you have considered the variables: like Austin, Tx, Medellín is the city of fashion in Colombia; a place that harmoniously mixes fashion, technology, industry and friendly people.
 Some call it the “cool city of Colombia.”